 To make a payment online or via phone, please call (671)735-5550 Ext.
 5400 or email firstname.lastname@example.org

 Payment is accepted at the Cashier's Office, Bldg.
 2000, Room 2119

 Monday – Friday, 8 AM – 4 PM.

-Click on one of the links below to schedule your placement test on the dates available.
-Because of Covid-19 Protocols each test date can only accommodate 3 (three) students per testing session.
+3. Schedule your placement test on the dates available.
+Each test date can only accommodate nine (9) students per testing session.

 Placement by the CLYMER Program